General FAQs

 Please read our Payment Policies and Procedures.

-I’m already going to be traveling in Nicaragua or Nepal, can I just stop by and help out?
+I’m already going to be traveling in Mexico, Nicaragua or Nepal, can I just stop by and help out?

 Packing lists will be customized for each trip based on the country and project, and GRID will send you a comprehensive recommended packing list before your trip.
 Feel free to ask us any questions you have about packing in advance by emailing international@gridalternatives.org.